August 7, 2025 - TRA Newswire -

 NCTCOG transportation planning manager Brendon Wheeler reminded the Council that "this body executed a memorandum of understanding between Texas Central and the North Central Texas Council of Governments in 2016.... that both parties would support the development of a one-seat, one-ticket ride between Fort Worth, Arlington, Dallas and Houston through Texas Central's high-speed rail station."

-The RTC was briefed on continuing work on a two-phase project that is developing preliminary engineering and environmental clearance on the high-speed connector between Fort Worth, Arlington and Dallas.
-The most contentious part of the alignment, the last-mile in Dallas, is being studied both on the existing Union Pacific right of way that passes Union Station and the other is on a route closer to the Trinity River.
-One of the two routes would ultimately be picked to connect to the Texas Central high-speed rail terminal near the Dallas Convention Center.
+The most contentious part of the alignment, the last-mile in Dallas, is being studied simultaneously on the existing Union Pacific right of way that passes Union Station and on a route closer to the Trinity River.

 The U.S.D.O.T. invites the public to provide ideas, comments, and information for consideration in the development of the next surface transportation authorizing legislation.